GoraNetwork/developer-quick-start/evm/README.md

 ## Running and modifying the examples

-To run the included examples, open another terminal window and change to the same directory in which you ran the setup script above.
-Then run:
+If using local development environment (option 1 in step 4 above), open another terminal window and change to the same directory in which you started the setup script.
+For public network configurtion (option 2 in step 4), please remain in the same terminal session.

+Then execute:
 ```
 ./run_example basic
 ```